It's Friday: The Week in Search

-This odd part about this is that CNN Money just posted an article about the importance of small businesses to Google.
+This odd part about this is that CNN Money just posted an article about the importance of small businesses to advertise on Google .
 Fred Vallaeys, Google's AdWords evangelist says, "[small businesses] built us.
 We want to support them.
 We've set up the system to help them compete with the big guys."
 According to the article, Google is revamping AdWords to make it more user-friendly and appealing to small businesses.
 So why the disconnect?
 As I often do, I turned to Lisa Barone (@LisaBarone ) for the answer.

 Lisa outlines her theories in Small Business Trends , essentially identifying education and flawed guaranteed click programs from resellers as the reasons for businesses' withdrawal.
 Here's how to make sure your pay per click efforts don't fall flat:

 - Avoid any program that guarantees numbers of clicks: Remember quality over quantity